-- recruit the necessary number of people to sell tickets, control admission to the facility, crowd control on the competition floor - devise ticket system - schedule security personnel to ensure that all spectators or non-competing athletes and coaches are kept a minimum of two (2) metres from the competition surfaces. - ensure that no one except competing athletes, coaches and technical officials be allowed in the competitive area. - liaison with the owner of the venue to understand emergency procedures, exit routes, fire doors that must remain closed, etc. - liaison with the Transport Captain to ensure safe athlete pickup and drop off zones at the venue - schedule security volunteers to control admission at the banquet - meet with the hotel management and Lodging Co-ordinator to determine a plan of action should a problem or damage occur in the hotel (in many cases it is well worth the expense for the hotel to schedule extra night security on the final night.
-This can prevent innocent situations from escalating into embarrassing problems for the organizing committee and the sport of judo.) - train security volunteers in emergency evacuation procedures - in the case of emergency give directions to the announcer
+- Recruit the necessary number of people to sell tickets, control admission to the facility, crowd control on the competition floor - Devise ticket system - Schedule security personnel to ensure that all spectators or non-competing athletes and coaches are kept at a minimum of 2 meters from the competition surfaces - Ensure that no one except competing athletes, coaches and technical officials be allowed in the competitive area - Liaise with the owner of the venue to understand emergency procedures, exit routes, fire doors that must remain closed, etc. - Liaise with the Transportation Manager to ensure safe athlete pickup and drop off zones at the venue - Schedule security volunteers to control admission at the banquet - Meet with the hotel management and Lodging Coordinator to determine a plan of action should a problem or damage occur in the hotel (in many cases it is well worth the expense for the hotel to schedule extra night security on the final night.
+This can prevent innocent situations from escalating into embarrassing problems for the organizing committee and the sport of judo.) - Train security volunteers in emergency evacuation procedures - In case of emergency, give directions to the announcer